matey-0/Studi-Brightness-Control/README.md

 You'll then need to toggle the plugin on; I recommend using a good extension manager, such as https://mattjakeman.com/apps/extension-manager.

 Make sure you have Studi installed: https://github.com/himbeles/studi, as it's the backend that allows this project to work.
-This doesn't do any low-level control; it's just a front end for the studi CLI that tries to look native.
+This doesn't do any low-level control; it's just a front end for the Studi CLI that tries to look native.